 Data Analysts work with different types of data – customer data, financial data, operational data – you name it.
 If it’s quantifiable, it’s within the realm of a Data Analyst.
 With their skill set, they can take a jumbled mess of numbers and transform them into a clear picture that businesses can use to make informed decisions.

 For instance, take Google Analytics.
 This tool is like a city’s surveillance system, tracking each website visitor’s movements.
 As a Data Analyst, you’re the city planner.
 You interpret this data, understanding visitor behavior such as the pages they visit, how long they stay, and where they’re coming from.
 This understanding can shape business strategies, improve customer engagement, and ultimately drive business growth.

 While having a technical degree can be advantageous, it’s not always a prerequisite.
 Being numerate, having a knack for problem-solving, and possessing a keen eye for detail are just as important.
 With the right mix of skills and experience, you can unlock the door to a rewarding career in data analysis.

 Navigating the job market for data analysis opportunities?
 You’re in luck, because there are several platforms tailored specifically for data professionals.
-Kaggle Jobs is a great resource, as it’s a platform dedicated to data scientists and machine learning practitioners, and often features job postings in data analysis.
+Kaggle Jobs used to be a great resource, but is shutting it’s doors soon.
+I would suggest going to icrunchdata.com to fulfill that gap.

 Asynchronous Remote Job #8: Virtual Event Planning